plopjs/plop/README.md

 ```

 ## 3rd Party Prompt Bypass
 If you have written an inquirer prompt plugin and want to support plop's bypass functionality, the process is pretty simple.
 The plugin object that your prompt exports should have a `bypass` function.
 This `bypass` function will be run by plop with the user's input as the first parameter and the prompt config object as the second parameter.
-The function should return the value that should be added to the answer data object for that prompt.
+The value that this function returns will be added to the answer data object for that prompt.

 ``` javascript
 // My confirmation inquirer plugin